 Staff is providing a General plan, and Zoning ordinance consistency analysis regarding signage for the HPC's knowledge and information.
 As part of the permit approval approved by City Council, staff will make appropriate findings of General Plan and zoning consistency and include them in the permit approval document.
-The HPC is tasked in verifying that the appropriate standards in the Secretary of Interior Standards and the Goleta Old Town Heritage District Design Guidelines are applied appropriately.
+The DRB is asked to review the proposal to the appropriate zoning standards relevant to signage and also to the Goleta Old Town Heritage District Design Guidelines are applied appropriately.